arundo/amld2019-equipment-ad/README.md

 therefore you won't be able to follow the second part of the tutorial and deploy models to [Arundo Fabric](https://docs.arundo.com/fabric/overview).

+## Data

+The data used in this workshop was extracted from the [Turbofan engine degradation simulation data set](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan) (dataset ID: "FD001").

+Reference: Saxena, A., Goebel, K., Simon, D. and Eklund, N., 2008, October.
+Damage propagation modeling for aircraft engine run-to-failure simulation.
+In Prognostics and Health Management, 2008.
+PHM 2008.
+International Conference on (pp. 1-9).
+IEEE.

 ## Questions?
 Suggestions?

 If you have any questions about the presented content or would like to suggest